-The open space framework ensures that a variety of human-scaled parks, plazas, and publicly accessible gathering places will be created while allowing a more flexible implementation strategy for the private development of publicly accessible open space.
+The open space framework ensures that a variety of human-scaled parks, plazas, and publicly accessible gathering places will be created that are privately developed.
 The "necklace" of open spaces that is linked together by the Guest Street/Braintree Street spine will distribute a diverse range of these amenities throughout the Study Area.
 Different outdoor spaces, although privately developed, will create new neighborhood play areas, gathering spaces, and leafy pocket parks where locals and visitors of all ages can enjoy a range of outdoor activities.
-From children playing, splashing in fountains, skating and outdoor dining, or just relaxing and enjoying a music or dance performance, the Study Area will have a range of outdoor venues.
-The photos on the opposite page illustrate this range of activities that will make the area an attraction during all seasons of the year.
+From children playing, splashing in fountains, and skating to people dining outdoors, or just relaxing and enjoying a music or dance performance, the Study Area will have a range of outdoor venues.
+The photos on the opposite page illustrate this range of activities that can make the area a four season destination.